sischei/self_justified_equilibria/README.md

 * The approximate time needed to reproduce all the analyses for this paper on a standard (year 2025) desktop machine is 1 day of human time.

 **Note on reproducibility**
-Due to slight nondeterminism in Julia’s pseudorandom-number generator, running `mainhom.jl` on different machines or under different Julia versions may produce minor numerical differences in the output files.
+Due to slight nondeterminism in Julia’s pseudorandom-number generator, running `mainhom.jl`, the primary routine implementing our SJE methodology, on different machines or under different Julia versions may yield minor numerical discrepancies in the output files.
 These variations do **not** affect any of the substantive economic conclusions.
 See the [Julia documentation on reproducibility for details](https://docs.julialang.org/en/v1/stdlib/Random/#Reproducibility).

 ## Replication